 - Can change the muscles in your feet which can cause increased pressure on your toes and balls of your feet

-- Can make it more likely for you to have infections of the skin on your feet
+- Can make it more likely for you to have infections of the skin on your feet and in your toenails

 People with diabetes may have problems digesting food.
 These problems can make your diabetes harder to control.
 Symptoms of this problem are:

 - Feeling full after eating only a small amount of food

 - Heartburn and bloating